-While physical destructions and violence are decisive factors pushing people to flee, the impact of conflict on livelihoods also plays an important role in migration decision-making.
-Conflict can cause food insecurity, disrupt access to basic services and precipitate households' decision to move.
-Famine, disease and difficulties in accessing humanitarian assistance are considered the top push factors for displacement in Yemen.
-In Libya, political instability has not only created significant internal displacement of populations, but has also placed the country at the crossroad of significant irregular flows of migrants desperately attempting to cross to Europe.36 The consequences of the political crisis in Libya, notably the liquidity crisis that followed, have affected the situation of many migrants employed in Libya who were initially seeking better economic prospects, with many of them either deciding to continue their journey to another country or returning to their home countries.37
+role.
+Conflict causes food insecurity, disrupt access to basic services and precipitate households' decision to move.
+Famine, disease, hostilities and difficulties in accessing basic services are considered the top push factors for displacement in Yemen.
+In Libya, conflict has not only created significant internal displacement of populations, but has also placed the country at the crossroad of significant irregular flows towards Europe.36 The consequences of the conflict in Libya, notably the liquidity crisis that followed, have affected the situation of many migrants employed in Libya who were initially seeking better economic prospects, with many of them either deciding to continue their journey to another country or returning to their home countries.37